dikucloud/proj-shipping-maps/README.md

 As can be seen, it would be unwise to navigate a ship according to the map images of Greenland from Google Maps.

 For an introduction to simplification algorithms, see the Wikipedia article on the [Ramer-Douglas-Peucker algorithm](http://en.wikipedia.org/wiki/Ramer%E2%80%93Douglas%E2%80%93Peucker_algorithm).
-It should be noted that Ramer-Douglas-Peucker would be a very bad choice for a simplification algorithm for navigational maps, as it would most likely remove small islands and peninsulas!
+It should be noted that Ramer-Douglas-Peucker would be a very bad choice for a simplification algorithm for coastlines, as it would most likely remove small islands and peninsulas!

 **Example of line simplification**: